nxskok/pasias/docs/12-regression.md

-(d) Fit a straight line to the data, and obtain the R-squared for the regression.
+(d)??linear??
+Fit a straight line to the data, and obtain the R-squared for the regression.